 2.4 Data Quality Tester

 Publish What You Fund has developed the Data Quality Tester (DQT) to meet the needs of organisations who want to assess the quality of their IATI data before publishing it.
 This self-assessment tool is available to donors all-year round and is a useful guide to test the quality of new data before it gets published to the IATI Registry.
-Those using the DQT should note that it will only provide an indication of scores for datasets since it does not include the IATI sampling that is carried out after the automated tests are run.
+Those using the DQT should note that it will only provide an indication of scores for datasets since it does not include the current data test or the IATI sampling that is carried out after the automated tests are run.

 3.0 Scoring approach